ekondis/gpumembench/README.md

 In this repository a GPU benchmark tool is hosted regarding the evaluation of on-chip GPU memories from a memory bandwidth perspective.
 In particular, 3 benchmark tools are provided for the assessment of L1-L2-texture caches, shared memory and constant memory cache, respectively.

-For the time, only CUDA implementations are provided.
-A future goal is to port this tool to the OpenCL and HIP platforms.
+CUDA and OpenCL implementations are provided.

 To build this tools use the provided Makefile.
-If it is needed you can set the CUDA_INSTALL_PATH variable in "common.mk" to point to the CUDA installation directory.
+If it is needed you have to set the CUDA_INSTALL_PATH, OPENCL_INSTALL_PATH & OPENCL_LIBRARY_PATH variables in "common.mk" to point to the proper CUDA/OpenCL directories.

 Execution results
 --------------